 Emphasize directions in step-by-step form.
 Going over task directions and requirements several times is crucial.
 Try to write your task instructions in short sentences and use check-lists for assignments with multiple parts.
 You may also want to demonstrate a task and read directions out loud, in addition to providing a printed version.
 This is helpful for all students as it clarifies the task and ensures everyone is on the same page.

 Provide written, visual and recorded support.
 Bullet points and other formatting call attention to important aspects of an assignment that may otherwise go unnoticed.
 It’s also beneficial to use images and break long chunks of text up.
 When reading is a challenge, it can be helpful for a child with dyspraxia to have recorded materials and books to listen to.
 This reduces the amount of written text required for processing and can save mental resources for responding and reacting to source material instead.

 Keep a list of classroom rules and role-play expected behavior.
 Formulate a list of class rules and have all of your students contribute to it.
 Try using role-play to act out situations that encourage the social skills a student needs to be part of the classroom community.

 Help with tasks that require fine motor skills.
 If your lesson includes using scissors, folding paper, or any other task that might cause a dyspraxic child to struggle, provide plenty of assistance and try to introduce the student to the activity beforehand, so he or she has a chance to practice and get familiar with the physical manipulations required.

 Give technology a try

 Children who are as young as 7 can learn to type without looking at a keyboard.
-This reduces the need for coordinated fine motor skills involved in writing by hand and eliminates the distraction of forming letters by hand.
+This reduces the need for the coordinated fine motor skills involved in writing by hand and eliminates the distraction of forming letters.